ge1789/common-library/novel-encoding-instructions.md

 - One edition uses single quotes for dialog and the other uses double quotes.
 Which should I use?

 Use whatever the first edition uses.
-If a first edition is unavailable, use the earliest edition available.

 - How is the chapter selected?

 We use Python 3's random number generator to select a chapter.
 If the seed is 1234 and the total